top of page

 Written by Creaform Team

-Turning scans into CAD models works best with the right tools, but many software platforms make designers switch between multiple programs, causing interruptions and mistakes.
-Plus, some advanced scan-to-CAD tools are hard to learn, which slows down adoption and makes reverse engineering harder for typical users.
+Turning scans into CAD models works best with the right tools.
+However, many software platforms force designers to switch between multiple programs.
+This can cause interruptions and mistakes.
+Additionally, some advanced scan-to-CAD tools are challenging to learn.
+This slows down adoption and complicates reverse engineering for typical users.

-Raw scan data (point clouds or meshes) often has noise or gaps that need cleaning or filling.
-If not fixed, this can cause inaccuracies or add unnecessary complexity to the CAD model.
-When the scan is very noisy or low-resolution, it becomes harder to identify key features like planes, cylinders, or holes.
-Designers then have to manually rebuild these features in CAD, which takes a lot of time and can lead to guesswork and mistakes.
+Raw scan data, such as point clouds or meshes, often contains noise or gaps that need cleaning or filling.
+If these issues are not addressed, they can lead to inaccuracies and unnecessary complexity in the CAD model.
+When the scan is very noisy or low-resolution, identifying key features like planes, cylinders, or holes becomes difficult.
+Designers then have to manually rebuild these features in CAD.
+This process is time-consuming and can lead to guesswork and mistakes.

-Many software tools have trouble automatically recognizing features, so designers often have to rebuild surfaces, dimensions, and details by hand.
-This slows down the process and leads to more trial-and-error.
-Converting mesh data into smooth, accurate NURBS or parametric surfaces is especially difficult for freeform or organic shapes.
-Without the right tools, designers can end up with gaps, overlaps, or overly simplified geometry that hurts the quality and usability of their CAD models.
+Many software tools struggle to automatically recognize features.
+As a result, designers often have to rebuild surfaces, dimensions, and details by hand.
+This slows down the process and increases trial-and-error.
+Converting mesh data into smooth, accurate NURBS or parametric surfaces is particularly challenging for freeform or organic shapes.
+Without the right tools, designers may end up with gaps, overlaps, or overly simplified geometry that negatively impacts the quality and usability of their CAD models.

 Because of this, designers need high-quality scan data and an intuitive, capable scan-to-CAD toolset.
 With the right tools and clean data, they can create accurate, efficient CAD models.